pjreddie/vision-hw0/README.md

 ![hue equation](figs/eq.svg)

-However this gives us either H' = \[0, 6) or H = \[0, 360).
-We are going to use Hue in the range \[0, 1).
-So instead we'll calculate H as

-    H = H' / 6
+Notice that we are going to have H = \[0,1) and it should circle around if it gets too large or goes negative.
+Thus we check to see if it is negative and add one if it is.
+This is slightly different than other methods where H is between 0 and 6 or 0 and 360.
 We will store the H, S, and V components in the same image, so simply replace the R channel with H, the G channel with S, etc.

 ## 7. HSV to RGB ##